aaron-grau/curic/javascript/readings/ajax-remote-forms.md

 # AJAX Remote Forms

-Using AJAX, let's write a form that, when the user clicks the "submit" button, will submit the form data in the background.
+Using AJAX, let's write an event handler that, when the user clicks the "submit" button, will submit the form data in the background.

-The key is the jQuery [`serialize`] [jquery-serialize-doc] method.
-If you have a jQuery wrapped form element, you can call the `serialize` method, which will extract the values from the `input` tags contained in the `form`, and then serialize these to URL encoding.
-As you know, URL encoding is the format that form data is uploaded in.
+jQuery comes with a `serialize` method which translates a set of form elements as a URL encoded string.
+In this case the `name`/`value` attributes of each `input` element within our form serve as key/value pairs.
+Since HTTP request data is just structured text which can be decoded on the server side, this will work quite nicely.

 Let's see it go!

 ```html
 <!-- notice how we don't set the action/method on the form tag -->

 <form id="cat-form">
   <input type="text" name="cat[name]">
   <input type="text" name="cat[color]">